FahadKK/Blockchain/README.md

 <br>

 If you need help setting up Fablo, this guide will help you. <br>
-Be aware that we will assume that this is a fresh installation of Ubuntu OS.
+Be aware that we will assume this is a fresh installation of Ubuntu OS.
 ```
 sudo apt-get update
 sudo apt --yes install software-properties-common